 The appearance of stellar activity described above reflects a change in the distribution of $B_0$.
 Therefore, it affects the shape of the AMF and the astrospheric volume.
 It is not clear how $v_{\rm w}$ changes for young stars as we cannot directly measure stellar winds of 'cool stars', {\em i.e.,} stars with a convective envelope beneath their surfaces such as in the case of the Sun.
 Some techniques to estimate mass-loss rates from cool stars are [outlined above].
 However, these estimates do not separate the stellar wind speed from the density, so it cannot be obtained independently.
 Another cause for the lack of estimates for stellar wind speeds of cool stars is the incomplete theory about the solar wind acceleration.
 In order to demonstrate how the change in the photospheric field affects the three-dimensional structure, Figure~\ref{fig:YoungSunField} shows the distribution of the photospheric magnetic field and the shape of the three-dimensional magnetic field close to the Sun.
 The top-left panel is obtained using actual data of the photospheric field during a period of high solar activity.
 In the other two panels in the top row, the original data was manipulated, so that the active regions have been shifted by 30 and 60 degrees, respectively, towards higher latitudes to mimic the activity distribution of young active stars.
 It can be seen in the bottom panels that the large-scale field topology changes dramatically even if only the positions of the active regions are changed.''

-We can presently observe CMEs only in the heliosphere.
-For some discussion on CMEs in different astrospheres and their potential (but currently speculative) role in stellar angular momentum loss and stellar spin down, see Sect.~H-IV:4.2.
+We can presently observe CMEs only in the heliosphere [(but see \citep{2021NatAs...5..697V} on the use of coronal dimmings as proxies for stellar CMEs)].
+For some discussion on CMEs in different astrospheres and their potential (but currently speculative) role in stellar angular momentum loss and stellar spin down, see Sect.~IV:4.2.